-Each day we wake up in Dallas and do some more Googling to figure out where to go to shop, eat and drink.
+We were in Dallas with no plans except to visit the spot where JFK died so each day we wake up and do some more Googling to figure out where to go to shop, eat and drink.
 We also ask everyone we meet for their recommendations in the hopes it’ll speed the process up.
-Afterall, it’s day three of four and we don’t have a lot of time!
+Afterall, no one knows the hidden gems in their city like a local!

 So this post is about three neighbourhoods we discovered in Dallas that I think you’ll like too.

-A very cute neighbourhood of only three blocks with about 60 boutique shops ranging from antiques to gifts, fashion to homeware, an old fashioned barber for a razor shave and health shops plus galleries, cafes, bars and trendy restaurants in North Oak Cliff, southwest of downtown.
+This very cute neighbourhood of only three blocks has about 60 boutique shops ranging from antiques to gifts, fashion to homeware, an old fashioned barber for a razor shave and health shops, plus galleries, cafes, bars and trendy restaurants in North Oak Cliff, southwest of downtown.

 The Rustic is a very cool cowboy style beer bar with a huge outdoor beer garden and a stage playing live music during the day.
 We arrived at 8pm on Sunday and the band was just leaving, but the basketball was on so we watched Le Bron in the background and drank beer out of glasses the size of fish bowls.

 Standard Pour is a cocktail “den” with exposed brick walls, those cool studded leather lounge suites as well as tables for dining.
 The bar lines the back wall with bottles to please every penchant.
 But it’s not all about drinking.
 This is a great gastro pub too and as much effort has been put into the menus as the ambience.

 Our night had run out by the time we finished here on a cheeky whiskey cocktail and desserts to share, but here’s a link to all the bars and restaurants on McKinney!

 Where to stay in Dallas